pluralsight/guides/how-to-polish-create-icons-and-splash-screen-images-add-ads-share-and-test-our-calculator-application/article.md

 There are some ways around this, like for example with using a so-called [Hackintosh](http://www.hackintosh.com/) computer, but honestly from my experience this is just not worth it.

 If you're really anti-Apple :), then you'll be happy to know that there are services which allow you to [rent a Mac in the cloud](http://www.macincloud.com/), just for the time you need to build your application.
-Also, Ionic promissed to build a service that will allow you to build mobile apps for any supported platform even if you don’t have a Mac, but we have to wait for this to become available.
+Also, Ionic promised to build a service that will allow you to build mobile apps for any supported platform even if you don’t have a Mac, but we have to wait for this to become available.

 > To **publish an app** in the App Store (or **test it on your own iOS device**) you'll need to purchase the *Apple Developer Program* license which costs **US $99 per year**.
 You’ll need to sign up at [http://developer.apple.com](http://developer.apple.com), but don't worry about this for now; we'll cover all the steps in our next tutorial where I'll guide you through the application deploy process for both the Apple's App Store and Google's Play Store.